Plyger001/Inflation-Impact-Analysis/README.md

 ## Data Sources
 The analysis is based on publicly available data from:
-- [Insert relevant sources like World Bank, IMF, Reserve Bank of India, etc.]
-- Historical exchange rate trends sourced from [Insert source].
+- Historical exchange rate trends sourced from .
-- Inflation rate data compiled from [Insert source].
+- Inflation rate data compiled from .

 ## Contents
 The repository contains the following files: